 - A choice of different colors

 - contoured ear cups that seal tighter for improved isolation

 I’ve talked so much about these that I almost have ran out of words to say.
-They are in my opinion (and the opinions of many) the best headphones you can buy for around $150.
+They are in my opinion (and the opinions of many) the best headphones you can buy for the price.
 They take the best of both worlds (mixing and casual listening) and combine it into a great package.
 The headphones are extremely comfortable, durable, and can withstand a ton of abuse.
-I’ve had mine for almost 3 years now and they have withstood my computer chair running over the cable at least a couple hundred times.
+I’ve had mine since January of 2013 and they have withstood my computer chair running over the cable at least a couple hundred times.
 The straight cable ends with a gold plated 3.5 mm jack that can be fitted with a 1/4″ adapter.
 To prevent damage, the end of the cable also has a spring attached.